karnigen/uvr/README.md

         # Your Python code here...
         ```
+    * Always use `--` if the automatic script identification fails or could be ambiguous.

 4. **Scripts without `.py` or `.pyw` extension:**
     * Automatic `--script` option is added if not already present (`--script` or `--gui-script`) in options.